On the Complexity of the Succinct State Local Hamiltonian Problem: The Succinct State Local Hamiltonian Problem

-We have left the type of succinct state arbitrary, denoted by $\mathbb{S}$.
-This definition bares resemblance to the \sc{Guided Local Hamiltonian} problems in that we have efficient access to information about the ground state.
-The main difference here is that we may assume the ground state \emph{is} itself directly a succinct state, while the guided version is only assisted by classically encoded state with a ground state that is arbitrary.
+Here the type of succinct state $\mathbb{S}$ is left unspecified.
+Conceptually, this problem parallels the guided variants, but assumes that the ground state itself is succinctly describable rather than merely approximable by a guiding state for example.
+This change in representation exposes an important conceptual question: how much classical structure in the ground state is sufficient to collapse quantum verification?

+Theoretically, this formulation highlights a transition point where quantum verification (as in the standard \sc{Local Hamiltonian} problem) can be replaced by pure classical (probabilistic) verification.
+While one might expect containment in \cl{QCMA}, we show that the problem in fact admits fully classical verification via standard mappings to stoquastic Hamiltonians.
+This reveals that succinct representability can itself serve as a form of verification power, rather than merely an encoding convenience.

+Although our setting does not originate from a single physical scenario, this is typical for models that explore the limits of classical assistance.
+Even guided state heuristics lack a general method for identifying useful trial states, despite there being numerous families with efficient classical descriptions~\cite{froese1987general,white1992density,vidal2003efficient,verstraete2008matrix,carleo2017solving}.\footnote{See~\cite{jiang2025local} for further discussion.} Though, exact amplitude access also appears in practically motivated work, such as a recent quantum state certification protocol~\cite{huang2025certifying}, where the existence of the protocol relies on obtaining such information.
+In this respect, our access model is no more idealised than those already employed in application-oriented settings.
+The study of succinct states therefore remains valuable: it identifies when algebraic descriptions enable efficient classical verification and forms a basis for future approximate-succinct or guided state frameworks.

-In the sections that follow we discuss the two main components in proving the \clw{MA}{completeness} of the problem.
-Namely, the containment in \cl{MA} and the \clw{MA}{hardness}.
-Armed with the analysis of the previous section, proving the main ideas is straightforward.
+In the sections that follow we discuss the containment in \cl{MA} and the \clw{MA}{hardness} of the problem.
+Using the analysis of the previous section, proving the main ideas is straightforward.